Yeah, soundbites three and four, and then we'll jump.

 Their work is on television.

-There are a number of people, CEOs, big oil executives, big pharmaceutical executives, BP executive, any number of people who not only have their work ripped to shreds, they get called up to testify.
+There are any number of people, CEOs, big oil executives, big pharmaceutical executives, BP executives, any number of people who not only have their work ripped to shreds, they get called up to testify before August Senate and congressional committees.

-People in the media, whether or not people watch their shows, it's published all the time, the ratings.
+Whether or not people watch their shows, it's published all the time.

 There are all kinds of people whose work is publicly commented on, publicly remarked upon, publicly known.

-And now all of a sudden, teachers union guy, without any knowledge, without any direct knowledge, says we gotta stop publishing how effective or uneffective, ineffective a teacher's are because it's causing the teachers to kill themselves.
+And now all of a sudden, teachers union guy, without any knowledge, without any direct knowledge, says we've got to stop publishing how effective or uneffective, ineffective a teacher is causing the teachers to kill themselves.

-Now, why is it that of all these jobs in the world we're not allowed to know how teachers are doing?
+Why is it that of all these jobs in the world, we're not allowed to know how teachers are doing?

 Especially in this case when the motive is far, quote unquote, far from clear.